CCGS George R. Pearkes: Design and description

 The vessel is powered by is propelled by two fixed-pitch propellers and bow thrusters powered by three Alco 251F diesel-electric engines creating 8,847 hp and three Canadian GE generators producing 6 megawatts of AC power driving two Canadian GE motors creating 7040 hp.
 The ship is also equipped with one Caterpillar 3306 emergency generator.
 This gives the ship a maximum speed of 15 kn.
 Capable of carrying 925 LT of diesel fuel, George R. Pearkes has a maximum range of 14500 nmi at a cruising speed of 11 kn and can stay at sea for up to 150 days.
 The ship is certified as Arctic Class 2.

 The icebreaker is equipped with one Racal Decca Bridgemaster navigational radar operating on the I band.
-The vessel is equipped with a speedcrane capable of lifting up to 20 LT and a 980 m3 cargo hold.
+The vessel is equipped with a crane capable of lifting up to 20 LT and a 980 m3 cargo hold.
 The ship carries a self-propelled barge.
 George R. Pearkes has a flight deck and hangar which originally housed light helicopters of the MBB Bo 105 or Bell 206L types, but in the 2010s, the Bell 429 GlobalRanger and Bell 412EPI were acquired by the Canadian Coast Guard to replace the older helicopters.
 The ship has a complement of 25, with 10 officers and 15 crew.
 George R. Pearkes has 26 additional berths.